strayfade/website/posts/Typing.md

 **Selenium Webdriver** is a package for NodeJS that allows developers to create web tests by creating a contained, automated browser and sending commands to it. _This is perfect for what I am trying to accomplish!_

-Selenium solves every single problem that the Python version had, and as a bonus, I can make Selenium auto-progress through all of the typing challenges on its own by detecting the "next lesson" button.
+Selenium solves every single problem that the Python version had, and as a bonus, I can make Selenium auto-progress through all of the typing challenges on its own by detecting and automatically clicking the "next lesson" button.

 So, with this knowledge, I rewrote the task at hand using Selenium.
 Keys would be detected via browser Javascript, as before, but now I could send the keypresses from Selenium.
 The only downside to this method is that (since Selenium Webdriver creates a sandboxed browser) I would have to re-login to my Typing.com account every time I wished to test the code, but this only ended up being a minor issue as multiple lessons could be completed at once after logging in.